SavinaRoja/SavinaRoja.github.io/_posts/2015-11-18-haskell-meets-the-central-dogma.md

 ## Replication, Replication

-So let's get down to replication, one of the basic operations of DNA and RNA in which an exact copy (in its own medium) is produced.
-Since replication (when we ignore possibility of error) can be modeled by defining a function that simply returns its own input, it's rather trivial to implement.
-Here I'll choose to define a function that works on an element as well as a sequence-wise function which is the mapping of the former over all of its elements.
-This pattern will be employed throughout the examples.
+So let's get started with replication, one of the basic operations of DNA and RNA in which an exact copy (in its own medium) is produced.
+Since replication (when we ignore the possibility of error) can be modeled by defining a function that simply returns its own input, it's rather trivial to implement.
+Here I'll choose to define a function that works element-wise, and a sequence-wise function which is the mapping of the element-wise one over all of its elements.
+This pattern will be employed throughout.

 {% highlight haskell %}
 --function that gives whatever sequence element it receives